-Recently, some controversy has been stirring up among the Rankin Bass films, specifically Rudolph the Red-Nosed Reinder.
-HuffPost was the first publication to deem Rudolph as “problematic,” which sparked a political debate on Twitter between the publication, Donald Trump Jr., and tons of other Twitter users.
+Last year, some controversy began stirring up among the Rankin Bass films, specifically Rudolph the Red-Nosed Reindeer.
+It’s back again just in time for Christmas films to air!
+HuffPost was the first publication to deem Rudolph as “problematic,” which sparks a debate on Twitter between the publication and tons of other Twitter users.

 Rudolph is a coming-of-age story about overcoming adversity.
 Despite Rudolph (and Herbie, too) being ostracized from his own crowd, they all put their differences aside and make amends to move forward with the task at hand.
-The movie ultimately ends up becoming solely about inclusion, forgiveness, and not judging a book by its cover.
+In conclusion, the movie ends up becoming solely about inclusion, forgiveness, and not judging a book by its cover.

 — HuffPost (@HuffPost) November 29, 2018

-The tweet that sparked the initial controversy, along with the message, “The holiday TV classic “Rudolph The Red-Nosed Reindeer” is seriously problematic,” also contained a video with their explanation.
-The video pulls tweets from other users, including HuffPost contributors, claiming the movie in and of itself features homophobia, racism, and bigotry.
+The tweet above sparks the initial controversy, along with the message, “The holiday TV classic “Rudolph The Red-Nosed Reindeer” is seriously problematic.”
+It also contains a video with their explanation.
+The video pulls tweets from other users, including HuffPost contributors, claiming the movie promotes homophobia, racism, and bigotry.

 Some examples that people gave include Donner “verbally abusing” Rudolph into wearing the false nose over his real nose.
-Another example includes the promotion of “bullying” by the coach stating that Rudolph isn’t allowed to participate in the reindeer games and urging the others to bully Rudolph.
+Another example includes the promotion of “bullying” by the coach stating that Rudolph can’t participate in the reindeer games and urging the others to bully Rudolph.

 What are other people saying?